SarahTamayao/Flashcards-30/Readme.md

 ## Lab 1

 ### App Description
-This is an app that allows the user to click a flashcard to show the answer to the question shown
+This is an app that allows the user to click a flashcard to show the answer to the question shown or to go back to the question

 ### App Walk-though